-Lobo Village 8, Box C-53 432.837.8190 432.837.8291 FAX

-The Office of Residential Living at Sul Ross State University is designed to be supportive of each student's educational experience.
-Besides providing convenient and cost effective housing arrangements, living on campus will give you a built-in opportunity to get acquainted with other students, be involved in campus life, participate in programs and activities, encounter challenging ideas, and develop new skills.
+Lobo Village 8, Box C-53 432.837.8190 432.837.8291 FAX reslife@sulross.edu students, be involved in campus life, participate in programs and activities, encounter challenging ideas, and develop new skills.
 Studies have shown that students who live on campus are more likely to be satisfied with their collegiate experience, be more involved in campus life, achieve higher academic standards, have a more positive self- image, and are more likely to complete their degree than students who do not live on campus.